 - a.
 Configure the OV\KEY\FILE parameter name of the key file that holds security information for OpenVault.
 It is usually located in HOME\DIR and called ovkeys.
-When running DMF with the Parallel Data Mover Option, this file must be visible to the server and all mover nodes. - b.
-Configure the OV\SERVER parameter to the value returned by the hostname(1) command on the machine on which the OpenVault server is running.
-This parameter only applies when OpenVault is used as the mounting service.
-The default value is the hostname of the machine on which you are running. - 5.
+When using the Parallel Data Mover Option, this file must be visible to the DMF server and all parallel data mover nodes, therefore it must be in a CXFS filesystem. - b.
+Configure OV\SERVER only if the OpenVault server is not running on the same node as the DMF server. - 5.
 Use the dmov\keyfile(8) command to create the file defined by the OV\KEY\FILE parameter.
-This command will prompt you for the privileged and unprivileged keys that you defined in step 1.

-- 6. Configure the LS's drivegroup object for use with OpenVault.
+This command will prompt you for the privileged and unprivileged keys that you defined in step 1. - 6.
+Configure the LS's drivegroup object for use with OpenVault.
 In the drivegroup object, use the following steps: - a.
-Configure the MOUNT\SERVICE parameter to be openvault. - b.
+Configure the MOUNT SERVICE parameter to be openvault. - b.
 Configure the MOUNT\SERVICE\GROUP parameter to be the name of the OpenVault drive group, as seen in the output from the ov\stat -d command. - c.
 Configure the OV\ACCESS\MODES parameter to be a list of access mode names that control how the tape is used.
 The parameter is optional.
 The default value is readwrite when migrating and readonly when recalling.
 Use this parameter to force readwrite.